brimdata/super/book/src/super-sql/operators/infer.md

 * [time](../types/time.md), or
 * [bool](../types/bool.md).

-`int64` inference takes precedence over `float64.
+`int64` inference takes precedence over `float64`.
 All of the other candidate types are unambiguous with one another.

-If end of input is reached before collecting the desired sample size, then the inferences is conducted on the available values.
+If end of input is reached before collecting the desired sample size, then the inference is conducted on the available values.

 Once a type is inferred for a given sample, the values are cast to that type and output by the operator.
-If the inferred type is unchanged, then then the values are output unmodified.
+If the inferred type is unchanged, then the values are output unmodified.

-The operator may be reorder values as they are collected into a sample and analyzed.
+The operator may reorder values as they are collected into a sample and analyzed.
 Thus, the order of output is undefined.

 ## Examples